 - Safety Planning Information

-Safety planning is just what it sounds like: creating a plan to keep yourself and any children and/or pets safe while living in an environment of domestic violence and abuse, preparing to leave, leaving, and after leaving an abuser.
-A survivor’s safety and well-being is most at risk during episodes of violence and when attempting to leave an abuser, so it’s especially important to prepare ahead of time to be as protected as possible.
+Safety planning is just what it sounds like: creating a plan to keep yourself and any children and / or pets safe while living in an environment of domestic violence and abuse, preparing to leave, leaving, and after leaving an abuser.
+A victim’s safety and well-being is most at risk during episodes of violence and when attempting to leave an abuser, so it's especially important to prepare ahead of time to be as protected as possible.

 Safety During an Explosive Incident